openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

 ===================
 Django 1.8 Upgrade
 ===================

-The upgrade from Django 1.4 to Django 1.8 includes the following changes as well as several additional changes.
+The edX platform was upgraded from Django 1.4 to Django 1.8.7.
+This section summarizes the effects of this upgrade.
 For more information, see the `Django 1.8 Upgrade Release Notes`_ page on the edX wiki or the `Django 1.8 pull request`_ in GitHub.

 Transactions
 *********************